jgrassler/talks/magnum-debugging-101/full/main.md

 the APIs.

-To pass the OpenStack CA bundle to the nodes you can set the CA using the openstack_ca_file option in the drivers section of Magnum’s configuration file (usually /etc/magnum/magnum.conf).
+To pass the OpenStack CA bundle to the nodes you can set the CA using the openstack_ca_file option in the drivers section of Magnums configuration file (usually /etc/magnum/magnum.conf).
 The default drivers in magnum install this CA in the system and set it in all the places it might be needed.